polterguy/magic.web.markdown-articles/README.md

 # Markdown blog plugin for magic.web

-Allows you to easily implement blogs for your dynamically rendered Hyperlambda websites.
+This plugin allows you to easily implement blogs for your dynamically rendered Hyperlambda websites.
 Each article is written by creating a Markdown file within your _"/etc/blogs/"_ folder, with front matter parts declaring the title of the article, and its content such as follows.